-Slain hero of French extremist attack gets posthumous honor
+Slain French attack hero honored in grand national homage

 The chief of a counterterrorism agency, known as Morocco’s FBI, said Tuesday that France never alerted his country about Lakdim’s radical behavior — calling the absence of contact “a misunderstanding.”

-“We were not notified about the radical background of Lakdim.
-I know well that he was under the French police radar, but since he is a Moroccan born, his country of birth should have been notified that its national is wanted by French security,” the head of the agency, Abdelhak Khiame told the Associated Press on Tuesday.

-After the attack, his agency, created three years ago to consolidate counter terrorism efforts, has been investigating Lakdim’s family members in Morocco, he said.
+Since the attack, the agency — created three years ago to consolidate counterterrorism efforts — has been investigating Lakdim’s family members in Morocco, Abdelhak Khiame told The Associated Press

-Lakdim has visited Morocco several times, most recently in February 2012, before the establishment of the Islamic State, added Khiame.
+Lakdim visited Morocco several times, most recently in February 2012, before the establishment of the Islamic State, Khiame added.